nicballesteros/AudioLink/README.md

 # AudioLink
-This Java program takes all audio from one machine and sends it to another.
-Vice versa, it takes the microphone audio to the other machine.
+This Java program takes all microphone data from one machine and sends it to another machine through sockets.
+Vice versa, it takes the microphone audio of the other machine to the machine and broadcasts it.
+The user can call other users